ArushiAgrawal/CS7641/README.md

 ## Methods

 We will be using proven convolutional neural network architectures for image classification.
 We plan to consider a few candidate models:
-* Simple 2-3 layer ConvNet,
+* Vanilla Convolutional Neural Network
 * ResNet variants: 18, 34, 50, 101
 * DenseNet